nononovia/Bakerai/README.md

 ## 2. Provide information about products and services to the customer.

 # It uses advanced Natural Langugage Processing Techniques and Machine Learning Models to tailor responses specially to your needs.

+### This is the official repository hosting the code which powers Bakerai.
+Feel free to take a look!